LibrariesHacked/library-renewals-axiell/README.md

 ## How to install

-There are ways of quickly copying existing Google Apps scripts into a user account but in this case you may as wlel create the script from scratch.
+There are ways of quickly copying existing Google Apps scripts into a user account, but in this case you may as well create the script from scratch.

 1. In Google Drive select New > New Apps Script.
-2. Paste the contents of the
+2. Paste the contents of the script
-3. Change the optional parameters at the top.
-These include:
+3. Change the optional parameters at the top to mathcn your details and library service